beameio/beame-sdk/README.md

 ## Quick Start

 ### Light Configuration *coming soon
-1. Install the Beame SDK by running `npm install -g beame-sdk` and this will quickly output a link that will be your first HTTPS Server with your new Beame Credentials.
+1. Install the Beame SDK by running `npm install -g beame-sdk` and this will quickly output a URL that will be a hostname for your first HTTPS Server with your new Beame Credentials.

 ### Full Configuration: